nightbot/api-docs/includes/commands/_post.md

 }
 ```

-Adds a new command to the current user's channel
+Adds a new custom command to the current user's channel

 **HTTP Request**